mercmobily/simpleDeclare/README.md

 * `AA` derives from `[ A1, A2, A3 ]` (all basic constructors)
 * `D` derives from `[ A1, A2, B ]` (all basic constructors)
 * `M` derives from `[ AA, L, D ]`.

+Note: this example is convoluted.
+In real life, you will hopefully never see this.
+SimpleDeclare avoids duplication as a failsafe mechanism -- ideally you won't inherit twice from the same constructor.

 While `AA` and `D` are very straightforward, since all of the starting points are flat.
 However, `M` is interesting: it inherits from `AA` (which includes `A1`, `A2` and `A3`), `L` and then `D` (which overlaps with `AA` for `A1` and `A2`).
 So, what happens here?